 Bennett Bean’s work is in the permanent collections of the Whitney, the Smithsonian Institution and the Fine Arts Museums of San Francisco, among others.
 He lives and works in Blairstown, New Jersey with his wife, Cathy Bao.
 The Academy Art Museum is presenting Bennett Bean’s first solo museum exhibition.

-Sponsored by: Maryland State Arts Council and Talbot County Arts Council
+Sponsored by: Maryland State Arts Council, Talbot County Arts Council, and The Star Democrat

 September 16, 2017 - November 5, 2017

 September 15, 2017, 5:30 pm -

 Wednesday, September 20 at 11 a.m.